kvatnynito/P1-1-proxmox-segmentation-lab/diagrams/status.md

-### Status
+## Diagram Status
-This diagram represents the intended segmentation design.
-Implementation is currently in progress and will be validated through pfSense deployment and firewall rule enforcement.
+Week 1 diagram is complete.
+It shows the planned segmented architecture with pfSense routing between WAN, LAN1, and LAN2.
+Future revisions will add deployed VMs and confirmed traffic paths as the lab build progresses.